XIZZA/take-home-tana-test/README.md

 # Tana Java Test Solutions

 **Language:** Java 17
-All solutions are written in Java using simple and readable logic, covering core algorithmic and dynamic programming techniques.
+All solutions are written in Java using simple and readable logic, covering programming techniques as per my understanding.
+Opted to uses heuristic decession making techniques off of things I find interesting.
+Fingers Crossed.

 ---